ASSERT-KTH/jact/README.md

 <br/>

 ### What is JACT?
-JACT is a Maven plugin for my master's thesis generates a complete code coverage report of a Java project using Maven.
+JACT is a Maven plugin for my master's thesis that generates a complete code coverage report of a Java project using Maven.
 The generated report includes the conventional project coverage in addition to the coverage of the entire dependency tree to be manually investigated in the human-readable HTML format or used for additional purposes via the XML format.
 JACT uses the JaCoCo CLI to generate the coverage report on the packaged Uber-jar.
 Thereafter, it augments the